ckatkinson/advent2019/README.md

 # advent2019
 2019 advent of code

 I'm going to see how far I can get.
-Planning to use Haskell because it's fun.
+Planning to learn more Haskell by doing these problems.

 https://adventofcode.com/